IsaacSchemm/Pandacap/README.md

 Function app responsibilities:

-* `BackLinkIngestDaily`
-    * populates Bluesky notifications for your bridged profile and your posts from the past 2 weeks
-* `BackLinkIngestHourly`
-    * populates Bluesky notifications for your posts from the past 2 days
 * `BridgedPostDiscovery`
     * populates likes back to Bluesky for your posts from the past 2 days
 * `FavoriteIngest`